Nigel2392/quickgo/README.md

 # Installation

-quickgo can be installed using the following command:
+quickgo can be installed using `go install` with the following command:

 ```bash
 go install github.com/Nigel2392/quickgo/v2@v2.4.2
 ```

+Optionally we provide a binary for Linux, MacOS and Windows.

+These can be found in the [releases](https://github.com/Nigel2392/quickgo/releases) section.

+After downloading the binary, you should add it to your PATH.

 # Usage